JDDoesDev/presentations/osmi.md

 # We are not damaged

-Note: And with a little work, together we can be....
+Note: And with a little work, together we can....

 <!--s-->

-# Stronger than fear
+# Erase the stigma
 <!-- .slide: data-background="./img/osmi_logo.png" data-background-size="contain" -->

 <!--s-->